-Once you reach Ulu Temburong, you'll need to sign in and sign away all your legal rights to sue if you have an accident (not kidding).
-From there, you'll cross a rope bridge across the river below and hike uphill towards the canopy walk.
+Once you reach Ulu Temburong, you’ll need to sign in and sign away all your rights to sue if you have an accident while in the park.
+From there, you’ll cross a rope bridge across the river below and hike uphill towards the canopy walk.

 En route to the canopy bridge, you’ll see many species of plants.
 (There’s only one trail as most of the park is limited to biologists to ensure that the human footprint is minimal.)
 The hike is fairly steep with a lot of stairs, so be sure to wear a good pair of sneakers as I’ve heard that the steps can be quite slippery after a rain.